Functional magnetic resonance imaging: Emerging acquisition strategies

+Multi-echo, Multi-contrast (SAGE) fMRI: SAGE techniques aim to combine the high sensitivity of multi-gradient echo (MGE) with the microvascular specificity of spin-echo (SE).
+They simultaneously acquire multiple gradient-echoes and spin-echoes (e.g., 2 GRE, 2 Asymmetric SE, 1 SE), allowing for optimized Contrast-to-Noise Ratio (CNR) and temporal Signal-to-Noise Ratio (tSNR) across varying T₂* values.
+Echoes can be weighted to emphasize either T₂*-BOLD contrast (wT₂*), similar to GRE, or T₂-BOLD contrast (wT₂), similar to SE.
+For instance, wT₂* weighting uses pre-refocusing GREs and Asymmetric Spin Echoes (ASEs), while wT₂ weighting uses post-refocusing ASEs and the pure SE.
+This method is particularly useful for studies focused on vascular physiology or when needing to avoid interscan variability.
+A limitation is its reliance on acceleration methods like multiband (MB) or SENSE.

+Silent fMRI: Based on 3D radial Rotating Ultra-Fast Imaging Sequence (RUFIS), Looping Star enhances RUFIS/Zero Echo Time (ZTE) by adding time-multiplexed gradient refocusing.
+This enables multi-echo acquisition beyond the initial FID (TE ≈ 0) to provide essential T₂* BOLD contrast.
+Its primary advantage is significantly reduced acoustic noise, approximately 25 dBA quieter than conventional GRE-EPI (a ~98% reduction).
+Limitations include potential echo mixing artifacts requiring correction and possibly reduced tSNR and BOLD sensitivity compared to GRE-EPI.
+Studies have shown that while looping star identifies similar activation networks to GE-EPI, it may exhibit reduced activation extent and lower T-values due to lower tSNR.
+Its BOLD sensitivity was found to be around 69.5% relative to GE-EPI.

+Applications: Silent fMRI techniques are particularly valuable for auditory tasks (to avoid stimulus-correlated scanner noise), pediatric studies, or examining subjects sensitive to loud noise.

 Commercial use

 Some experiments have shown the neural correlates of peoples' brand preferences.
 Samuel M. McClure used fMRI to show the dorsolateral prefrontal cortex, hippocampus and midbrain were more active when people knowingly drank Coca-Cola as opposed to when they drank unlabeled Coke.
 Other studies have shown the brain activity that characterizes men's preference for sports cars, and even differences between Democrats and Republicans in their reaction to campaign commercials with images of the 9/11 attacks.
 Neuromarketing companies have seized on these studies as a better tool to poll user preferences than the conventional survey technique.
 One such company was BrightHouse, now shut down.
 Another is Oxford, UK-based Neurosense, which advises clients how they could potentially use fMRI as part of their marketing business activity.
 A third is Sales Brain in California.